 Brookway Dental uses a variety of methods to help you achieve the smile and oral health you have always wanted.
-Click on a category below to learn how we can help you.

 Yes they do – with clear braces your teeth will move a little at a time giving you a straight smile.
 They work just like the old-fashioned wire braces, but you remove them while you eat and while you clean your teeth.
 Every couple weeks you change the clear braces, and each new set keeps making slight adjustments to your tooth alignment.

-At Brookway Dental we utilize labs like ClearCorrect™ and Invisilign™ to guarantee that you will receive the best possible invisible braces for your dental needs.
+No, at Brookway Dental we utilize labs like ClearCorrect™ and Invisilign™ to guarantee that you will receive the best possible invisible braces for your dental needs.
 This is a great alternative to metal braces.

 Tooth bridges are used to take the place of a missing tooth.
 Bridges are attached to crowns on your teeth on either side of your missing tooth or teeth.
 A “replacement” tooth is suspended between your two crowns, creating a bridge.
 Your bridge fills in where you have one or more missing teeth, creating support for your surrounding teeth so they don’t drift out of position.

-Crowns are used in cosmetic dentistry as a way to improve the look of the tooth which is being capped as well as making it functional again.
+Crowns are used in cosmetic dentistry as a way to improve the look of the tooth, which is being capped as well as making it functional again.
 A tooth crown is also used in reconstructive dentistry when your tooth needs its form and function reconstructed.